Lawnchair Larry flight

-On July 2, 1982, Larry Walters (April 19, 1949 – October 6, 1993) made a 45-minute flight in a homemade aerostat made of an ordinary patio chair and 45 helium-filled weather balloons.
-The aircraft rose to an altitude of about 16000 ft, drifted from the point of liftoff in San Pedro, California, and entered controlled airspace near Long Beach Airport.
-During the landing, the aircraft became entangled in power lines, but Walters was able to climb down safely.
-The flight attracted worldwide media attention and inspired a movie and numerous imitators.
+On July 2, 1982, Larry Walters (April 19, 1949 – October 6, 1993) made a 45-minute flight in a homemade aerostat made of an ordinary lawn chair and 42 helium-filled weather balloons.
+The aircraft rose to an altitude of about 16000 ft, drifted from the point of liftoff in the San Pedro neighborhood of Los Angeles, California, and entered controlled airspace near Long Beach Airport.
+During the final descent, the aircraft became entangled in power lines, but Walters was able to climb down safely.
+The flight attracted worldwide media attention and inspired a movie (Danny Deckchair), a musical, and numerous imitators.